-Once everything's in order, clean up your workspace by executing
+Once everything's in order, clean up your workspace by executing ant clean from within your project 4-7.0/ directory.
+30

-'''

-ant clean from within your project4-6.0/ directory.
-35

-'''

-Next, ensure that the structure of your project4-6.0/ directory on nice.fas.harvard.edu is the following.
+Next, ensure that the structure of your project4-7.0/ directory or nice.fas.harvard.edu is the following.